Worry vs. Problem-Solving: An ACT-Informed Way to Handle Anxious Thinking

 Worry and Problem-Solving Aren't the Same

-Problem-solving is focused and finite.
+Problem-solving (functional worry) is focused and finite.
 There's a specific issue, you work out what (if anything) you can do, you make a plan, and you stop.
-Worry has no off-switch.
+Worry that has no off-switch is dysfunctional worry or anxiety.
 It circles the same fears without resolving them, usually about things that are uncertain or outside your control, and it leaves you more wound up than when you started.
 A quick test: is this thinking leading me toward an action I can take — or just around in circles?

 You Can't Think Your Way Out of Uncertainty